 How to increase the memory limit for your WordPress website, the right way.

 The WordPress memory limit can be increased by the WP_MEMORY_LIMIT variable in

 wp-config.php.
 However, I see this done wrong over and over again in WordPress plugins and themes.
 In a worst case scenario this may even decrease the available amount of memory for WordPress!
 So be careful with the advice you follow.
 In this post I show you a correct way of setting WordPress WP_MEMORY_LIMIT and PHP memory_limit settings.

 Ever wanted to know the current number of active FTP client connections on your Windows Server IIS FTP Service?
 You can get this statistic using PowerShell, the

 Get-Counter cmdlet and the Microsoft FTP Service Current NonAnonymous Users performance counter.

-Cache.php PHP class of the Zend Framework, it is relatively easy to cache MySQL query results on disk.
-This speeds up execution.
+Cache.php PHP class of the Zend Framework, you can relatively easy cache MySQL query results to disk.
+This ensures faster consecutive results and speeds up execution.
 In this context, caching means: execute a MySQL query once and save the result in a temporary file.
-For every time that same query is executed, you can simply use the result in your cache text file, as long as the database hasn’t changed.
-Often this is easier on the web server than having it to redo the query every time.
+For every time that same query is executed, you can simply use the result stored in your disk cache file, as long as the database hasn’t changed.
+Often it is faster to save this on the web server than having it to redo the query every time.